riensonck/riensonck.github.io/_pages/about.md

   - /about.html
 ---

-I'm Rien, a master's student and an apprentice (neuro)cognitive scientist.
+I'm Rien, a a recent master of science graduate and an apprentice (neuro)cognitive scientist.
-I have a passion for entrepeneurship, technology and doing research.
+I have a passion for neurotechnology, brain-computer interfaces (BCIs), applied science, data science, and entrepreneurship.
 I'm curious about the human brain and I am always ready to learn more.
-My main research interests include:
-*Brain-computer Interfaces (BCI)*, *Cognitive Modeling* and *Cognitive Enhancement*.